 Corn Yield Forecast: The fundamentals

 CropProphet is a corn, soybean, and winter wheat forecasting system that uses weather data to predict yield in bushels per acre and total crop production.
 While this discussion focuses on creating a corn yield forecast, the method is the same for the other crops as well.
+Having access to a crop yield forecast system is critical to understanding changes in US crop production.

 Crop production can also change based on the planting decisions of producers.
 Crop yields are, therefore, a relatively easy metric to follow and is an easy proxy for crop production.
 The market perceptions of the likely annual crop supply are a primary factor causing corn and soybean futures prices to change.